stacklio/stackl/docs/content/basic/installation.md

 #### Volume Mounts

-LEG HIER UIT HOE LFS DATABASE WERKT EN GEMOUNT
+The configs and items of stackl are mounted into both the stackl-worker and the stackl-rest container.

-The simplest way to load data and policies into OPA is to provide them via the file system as command line arguments.
-When running inside Docker, you can provide files via volume mounts.
+In the example these are located at /tmp/example_database, you can change this accordingly.

 #### More Information